nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 The value of the tag is a 16-bit unsigned integer, but it's more commonly represented as Hex value in the tag lookup tables, a lookup table for these can be found at the [EXIF Tool Tag Names Doc](https://exiftool.org/TagNames/EXIF.html)

-The value of the tag above `0F 01`  can be converted to hex with respect to the Little Endian notation results in `0x010F`, the lookup table states that this tag identifies the `Make` property in the Exif data
+The value of the tag above `0F 01`  can be converted to hex for the Little Endian notation resulting in `0x010F`, the lookup table states that this tag identifies the `Make` property in the Exif data

 ### Data Format